Email isn’t going away. It’s here to stay. In the same vein, email newsletters are becoming more popular (and more important) than ever.

 As with any marketing exercise, you should constantly be trying out new design elements, analyzing the results, and making tweaks based on user behavior (in this case, open rates, click through rates, and unsubscribes).

-If you’re looking for more email design inspiration, check out this post we wrote about winning A/B tests and the elements that convert most highly.
+Looking for more email design inspiration?
+Check out this post we wrote about winning A/B tests and the elements that convert most highly.